jvzammit/imgclicker/README.md

 ### Environment Variables

 To set environment variables, set them a newly-created `.envrc` file (which can be set) both on your local env or production.
-The git repo is configured to ignore this file.
+The `git` repo is configured to ignore this file.
 Caveats:

 * it has to be located in the project's root directory
-* it has to be loaded every time to enter the directory (you can use an automated tool you like for this, author is biased towards [direnv](https://direnv.net/))
+* it has to be loaded every time you enter the directory as all Django commands below expect the env variables in it to be loaded
+  * you can use an automated tool you like for this, author is biased towards [direnv](https://direnv.net/)

 The mandatory variable that needs to be set is the database URL for [dj-database-url](https://pypi.org/project/dj-database-url/).
 PostgreSQL example: